theNewDynamic/oregonsadventurecoast.com/content/blog/2015-10-15-whats-new-at-cam-this-fall-king-tut-contemporary-art-and-more.md

 image: ''

 ---
+<div style="background-color: #ffff4c; padding: 5px;"><strong>This post may contain information, event dates or times that have changed or passed since it was first published.
+Please <a href="/contact">contact us</a>0 for the most current and up-to-date details about businesses, events and adventures.</strong>

 We believe that one of the best kept secrets on Oregon’s South Coast is the <a href="http://www.coosart.org/" target="_blank"><strong>Coos Art Museum (CAM)</strong></a>.
 Through collections, exhibitions and educational programs, CAM is building a robust arts and cultural scene in our community while promoting the appreciation, understanding and expression of visual arts.

 Here’s a tip: When you go, plan to stay a while.
 The museum contains over 5600 square feet of space and has multiple galleries including the famed Prefontaine Gallery on the 2nd floor.